Developing Seattle's Workforce

 - High completion and job placement (our Industrial Manufacturing Academy has doubled student completion rates, and over 80% move along their career path upon graduation)

-- Math and English imbedded in classroom content
+- Math and English embedded in classroom content

 - Mandatory student orientation